Explorers (film): Post-production

 Dante and his editing team submitted a rough cut by the late spring of 1985, but Paramount wanted to take advantage of the busy summer market.
 They changed the initial release date of late August to early July.
 "They said "just stop editing the picture, we're gonna put it out, and we got a perfect date for it and we know it'll make a lot of money," said Dante.
 There was about an hour and a half worth of footage that was left on the cutting room floor.
 "There was a lot of spiritual kind of stuff in the movie that didn't make it in at all," Dante said.
 "There's a theory that was around at the time about the world mind and it was a concept I thought was interesting.
 We started to get into it and there was no way to make any sense out of it, so we just dumped all that.
 Now the only picture where that theory is even mentioned is Exorcist II unfortunately."
 Sequences had to be re-dubbed, including one near the end where the boys are under a tree, to give the film a sense of closure.
 In the drive-in scene of the young couple, the boy who calls the special effects "fake" is supposed to be Ben's brother.
 Dante says, "there was a whole family sub-plot that is completely missing."
 The character Gordon Miller was also supposed to return in the third act.

 Release

 Box office

-Explorers was released on July 12, 1985 on 1,750 theaters, which turned out to be the same weekend as when the Live Aid concert was being broadcast.
+Explorers was released on July 12, 1985 in 1,750 theaters, which turned out to be the same weekend as when the Live Aid concert was being broadcast.
 Back to the Future had also opened the previous week on July 3 (Wednesday) and dominated the summer.
 Explorers suffered badly its opening weekend and afterwards quickly disappeared.
 By the end of its run in theaters, it earned $9,873,044.
 When the Los Angeles Times compared the film with other commercial failures that summer, a Paramount executive responded, "here was a wonderful piece of material.
 But by the time it came out, you felt as though you'd already seen it."
 Many of the international markets released the film later in December of the same year.